ConcordUSA/engineering-core-values/practices/automateRepeatableTasks/readme.md

 ### The What

 Automation of repeatable task is pretty self explanatory: the process of implementing repeatable tasks automatically.
-However it is important to note that a repeatable task can be found in planning, development and deployment stages.
-And each stage may require a different way to automate these tasks.
+Repeatable task can be found in many aspects of work at Concord such as planning, development and deployment.
+Depending on the type of task it may require different methods for automation.

 ### The Why